-For 17 years, Highlander’s Seeds of Fire (SOF) program has impacted and connected thousands of young people (ages 13 – 17) and their allies (ages 18 and up), bringing together emerging and experienced grassroots organizers and community leaders to build collective power and influence critical policy decisions and practice shifts.
-We host, support and network intergenerational organizers from across the South to share about the social justice work that they do and to learn about Highlander’s methodologies.
+For 18 years, Highlander’s Seeds of Fire (SOF) program has impacted and connected thousands of young people (ages 13 – 17) and their allies (ages 18 and up), bringing together emerging and experienced grassroots organizers and community leaders to build collective power and influence critical shifts in policy decisions and practice.
+We host, support and network intergenerational organizers from across the South to share their social justice work and to learn about Highlander’s methodologies.
 Together, they discuss the different issues in their communities, strategies to address these challenges and build relationships throughout their local community and the region.

-The components of the Seeds of Fire program has included the SOF camp, mini-camps, the Living Legacy Tour, SOF Advisory Committee, Greensboro Justice Fellows, Stay Together Appalachian Youth (STAY), and Supporting Emerging Appalachian Leaders (SEAL), as well as local internships.
+The Seeds of Fire program has included the SOF camp, mini-camps, the Living Legacy Tour, SOF Advisory Committee, Greensboro Justice Fellows, Stay Together Appalachian Youth (STAY), and Supporting Emerging Appalachian Leaders (SEAL), as well as local internships.
 Now we host fellowships, cohorts, networks, as well as working individually with youth and their organizations!

 In 2021, Seeds of Fire hosted two fellowships to provide direct support and resources to youth organizers and boost capacity for their work in communities on the ground: